sasjonge/sasjonge.github.io/_pages/about.md

 The focus of my studies lies on the field of artificial intelligence, especially in the topics:

 - Knowledge Representation and Reasoning
+- Description Logic
 - Data Science
 - Logic Programming

+This website is still work-in-progress.
+Do not hesitate to contact me if you have questions or suggestions.